maninwindow/Winium.StoreApps/README.md

 5. Start `Winium.StoreApps.Driver.exe` ([download release from github](https://github.com/2gis/Winium.StoreApps/releases) or build it yourself)

-6.Ensure you have installed Nunit to run the test cases.
+ 6. Ensure you have installed Nunit to run the test cases.

 7. Run your tests and watch the magic happening